-Number of measures total: Three
+Number of measures total: Three Number of measures that have made progress: Two

 Investment Strategy

 Issue statement: The Council included the Investment strategy consisting of principles and priorities in its Program to provide clear expectations for implementing 2014 Program strategies and measures, and to provide a mechanism to dedicate funds to specifically address the Program's priorities.
 Seven priorities were identified and a key priority is to fix, repair, replace or otherwise protect past infrastructure and property investments.
 There has been no new funding in the Program outside the 2008 Fish Accords; therefore advancement or progress of non-accord-identified work has been significantly limited in the last ten years.